 Some payers will reimburse for different service types on the same day, while others will not.
 So, before you do anything else, confirm your payers’ stance.

 Also, there might be specific guidelines attached to your payers’ policies.
-For example, some insurance companies might reimburse for same-day PT and OT in certain settings (think inpatient rehab or acute hospital settings), but not in others (think outpatient private practice).
+So, some insurance companies might reimburse for same-day PT and OT in particular settings (think inpatient rehab or acute hospital settings) but not in others (i.e., outpatient private practice).

-How to bill PT and OT should be a secondary concern to ensuring your therapeutic services and documentation reflect the fact that you’re providing the treatment best-suited for your patients—no more, and no less.
+How to bill PT and OT should be a secondary concern to ensuring your therapeutic services and documentation reflect that you’re providing the treatment best suited for your patients—no more and no less.

-As we’ll discuss below, Medicare does allow for billing PT and OT in the same day.
-But there are rules that govern this practice, and they differ depending on whether you’re billing Part A or Part B.
+As discussed below, Medicare allows for billing occupational therapy and physical therapy services on the same day, but some rules govern this practice.
+And they differ depending on whether your patient is covered under Part A or Part B services.

 Beware of billing for co-treatment.

-Co-treatment can be beneficial for patients and therapists alike, and it might be appropriate if a patient is more likely to reach his or her goals when multiple therapists work together to provide individual treatments during a single session.
-Therapists often opt to co-treat for safety reasons—like with high-complexity patients—but be aware that simply having a second person on hand to act as a contact guard (i.e., to prevent falls) is not enough to justify billing for a second therapist’s services.
+Co-treatment can benefit patients and therapists alike, and it might be appropriate if a patient is more likely to reach their goals when multiple therapists work together to provide individual treatments during a single session.
+Therapists often opt to co-treat for safety reasons—like with high-complexity patients—but be aware that simply having a second person on hand to act as a contact guard (i.e., to prevent falls) is insufficient to justify billing for a second therapist’s services.

 Inpatient Rehabilitation Facilities (IRFs)

-Please note that, per the Centers for Medicare and Medicaid (CMS), “The specific benefit to the patient of the co-treatment must be well documented in the IRF medical record,” so do not forget to include the medical necessity of your co-treatment.
+Please note that, per the Centers for Medicare and Medicaid (CMS), “The specific benefit to the patient of the co-treatment must be well-documented in the IRF medical record,” so do not forget to include the medical necessity of your co-treatment.

-Surprisingly, the inpatient hospital setting does not have a set policy regarding co-treatments, likely because inpatient hospitals are not reimbursed by service, but instead by diagnosis-related groups (DRGs).
+Surprisingly, the inpatient hospital setting does not have a set co-treatment policy—likely because inpatient hospitals are paid based on diagnosis-related groups (DRGs), not fee-for-service.

 Outpatient Facilities and Private Practices (Part B)

-On the other hand, therapists billing under Medicare Part B (i.e, outpatient) cannot bill separately for different (or the same) services provided to the same patient at the same time.
+Now let’s tackle billing under Medicare Part B (i.e., outpatient), which stipulates that providers cannot bill separately for different (or similar) therapy services provided to the same patient simultaneously.

-So, even if a PT and OT co-treat a patient with a low functional level in an outpatient setting for safety reasons, they cannot both bill for the entirety of their time.
-Instead, they must divide up their minutes based on the services each therapist provided.
+So, even if a PT and OT co-treat a patient with a high complexity and low functional level in an outpatient setting for safety reasons, they cannot both bill for the entirety of their time.
+Instead, they must divide their minutes based on each therapist's services.

 Home Health (Part A)

 When treating in-home care patients, there will almost certainly be instances when the physical therapist and occupational therapist must visit on the same day, albeit usually at different and distinct times.
-If your plan of care (POC) indicates that two separate clinicians need to be in a patient’s home—and your documentation supports the medical necessity of both interventions—then both therapists can bill for their individual time.
+If your plan of care (POC) indicates that two separate clinicians must be in a patient’s home—and your documentation supports the medical necessity of both interventions—then both therapists can bill for their particular time.

 Skilled Nursing Facilities (SNFs: Part A or Part B)

-For SNF treatment billed under Part A, an OT and PT can provide different treatments to the same patient at the same time—and each clinician can bill for his or her full treatment session.
-But again, these co-treatments should be provided on a case-by-case basis according to the needs of the patient—and the documentation must adequately support the reasons for the co-treatment.
+For SNF treatment billed under Part A, an OT and PT can provide different treatments to the same patient simultaneously—and each clinician can bill for their entire treatment session.
+But again, these co-treatments should be provided on a case-by-case basis according to the patient's needs—and the documentation must adequately support the reasons for the co-treatment.

-Now, for SNF treatment billed under Part B, the rules are similar to those for outpatient settings: the PT and OT cannot both bill for a full session.
+Now, for SNF treatment billed under Part B, the rules are similar to those for outpatient settings: the PT and OT cannot charge for an entire session.
 Instead, they must split the units.

-If your outpatient facility offers OT and PT—and a patient wishes to book separate appointments for each on the same day—then you may need to use a modifier.
+If your outpatient facility offers OT and PT, and a patient wishes to book separate appointments on the same day, you may need to use a modifier.

-Modifier XP is relatively new, and it applies to linked services delivered by different practitioners (for more on linked services, refer to this resource).
-So, if an OT takes over treatment in the middle of a PT session, the XP modifier would be appropriate.
+Modifier XP applies to linked services delivered by different practitioners (for more on linked services, refer to this resource).
+The XP modifier is appropriate if an OT takes over treatment in the middle of a PT session.

-Billing has always been tricky, especially when you factor in multiple disciplines.
-Does your organization bill for co-treatment?
+Billing processes have always been tricky, especially when determining how to bill for PT and OT.
 Do you have examples to share?
-Tell us your own billing stories in the comment section below.
+Tell us your own billing stories.